appier-research/llm-calibration/README.md

 # On Calibration of Large Language Models: From Response To Capability
-We will update the codebase once ready.
+We will update the codebase once it is ready.